 Masters of unarmed combat and martial techniques, monks can be fun to play.
-With a ton of archetypes to dig through, there’s no wrong way to play a monk.
+With a ton of archetypes to dig through, there’s no wrong way to play a monk in 5E.

 These last two offer some surprising flexibility.
-If you’re fighting a hard hitting opponent, you can attack them and still use dodge to give them disadvantage when attacking you, or you can spend a point of ki tip engage a distant target or escape a melee target without fear of reprisal.
+If you’re fighting a hard-hitting opponent, you can attack them and still use dodge to give them disadvantage when attacking you, or you can spend a point of ki to engage a distant target or escape a melee target without fear of reprisal.

 Of course, you’re limited by the number of ki points you have.
 It’s a small pool, and it’s unlike any other resource in D&D. You regain all your ki after any test, so you’re always only an hour away from being able to use your abilities, but it can make a difference.

-Of course, as you gain more power you gain new abilities–there’s a new one at almost every level, and while we can’t take you through them all, the biggest ones are abilities like stunning fist, which lets you stun an enemy preventing them from acting.
+Of course, as you gain more power, you gain new abilities–there’s a new one at almost every level for Monks in 5E.
+While we can’t take you through them all, the biggest ones are abilities like a stunning fist, which lets you stun an enemy, preventing them from acting.
 It’s important to remember that you can just do this as a part of any regular attack, so you can pretty much always be doing this.

 The rest of your monk powers come from your archetype, so let’s take a look at those below.